Beat the Price Increases and Save Money on Electricity in 2026

 The Irish gas market is overseen by the Commission for Regulation of Utilities (CRU).

-Their key responsibilities include:
+Their key responsibilities in 2026 include:

 • Monitoring supplier compliance with service standards and customer protection measures.

-• Handling and resolving escalated customer complaints that cannot be settled directly with the supplier.
+• Handling and resolving escalated customer complaints.

 What Can I Do To Lower My Natural Gas Bills?

 Did you find this information useful?
-100% of the 163 votes found the information useful.
+100% of the 170 votes found the information useful.

 The services and products mentioned on this website may only represent a small selection of the options available to you.
 Selectra encourages you to carry out your own research and seek advice if necessary before making any decisions.
 We may receive commission from selected partner providers on sales of some products and/or services mentioned within this website.
 Our website is free to use, and the commission we receive does not affect our opinion or the information we provide.

-Looking for Lower Energy Bills in 2025?
+Looking for Lower Energy Bills in 2026?

 Our Energy Experts Are Here to Help You Save Money with Selectra!